nicoursi/Vanets-ns3-fb/docs/GETTING_STARTED.md

       sudo apt install libgtk-3-dev libxml2-dev
       ```

-      If you modify the `.clangd` as suggested above, please prevent git from tracking it as it contains system specific confugurations that should not be pushed:
+      If you modify the `.clangd` as suggested above, please prevent git from tracking it as it contains system specific configurations that should not be pushed:

       ```bash
        git update-index --assume-unchanged .clangd